colorfield/csv2qr/README.md

 csv2qr
 ======

-Java based utility to output QR codes via a CSV file.
+Java based utility to output vCard QR codes via a CSV file.
 This application was originally built to be used under Adobe InDesign for business cards, so, the CSV file is rewrited with the image path of the QR code.